 This evaluation plan pertains primarily to the quantitative verification of pilot savings for efficient CFS equipment.
 In addition to the pilot’s short-term goal of generating savings through incenting efficient equipment, the pilot’s long-term goal is to transform the market for energy efficient CFS equipment.
 In order to achieve this long-term objective, the pilot will be re-designed during its 18-month implementation to optimize market transformation impacts.
 Measurement of long-term market effects requires the establishment of a market baseline and a projection of this baseline looking forward.
-Navigant, in conjunction with the pilot administrator, implementer, and designer (ComEd, Gas Technology Institute (GTI), Frontier, Resource Innovations (RI) and Northwest Energy Efficiency Alliance (NEEA)) will establish a baseline by identifying market progress indicators that will serve to quantify changes to the structure and function of the market compared to if there were no pilot.
+Navigant, in conjunction with the pilot administrator, implementer, and designer (ComEd, Gas Utilities, Gas Technology Institute (GTI), Frontier, Resource Innovations (RI) and Northwest Energy Efficiency Alliance (NEEA)) will establish a baseline by identifying market progress indicators that will serve to quantify changes to the structure and function of the market compared to if there were no pilot.
 Navigant will develop a market progress evaluation plan appropriate to the market transformation objectives at a later date.

 Evaluation Topics